The Ultimate Mega Guide to Using Video With WordPress

 Uploading Videos to WordPress

-Since the most recent WordPress updates, it hasn’t been easier to upload and showcase your videos.
+With the introduction of Gutenberg, it’s never been easier to upload a video and audio into WordPress.
 Now all it takes is just a few clicks and you’re ready to go.

 If you have decided to self host your videos, here’s how to add them to your WordPress site.